aerleon/aerleon/docs/index.md

 The data primarily consists of:

-* Policy Files that represent the actual firewall rules.
+* Policy files that represent the actual firewall rules.
-* Address Files that represent the addresses, in the form of named objects.
+* Address files that represent the addresses, in the form of named objects.
-* Service Files that represent the services, in the form of named objects.
+* Service files that represent the services, in the form of named objects.

 ## Supported Configuration Formats